 For $f:X\to Y$ we define

 by

 We can use this to describe the internal Hom as well:

-\end{rem} \begin{prop} For any embedding $i:Z\to X$ the functors $i_{*},i_{\sharp}$ are both fully faithful. \end{prop} Using this and some abstract nonsense we get that $i_{*}$ has a right adjoint $i^{!}$ and there are canonical cofiber sequences
+\end{rem} \begin{prop} For any embedding $i:Z\to X$ the functors $i_{*},i_{\sharp}$ are both fully faithful. \end{prop} Using this and some abstract nonsense we get that $i_{*}$ has a right adjoint $i^{!}$ and there are canonical fiber sequences

-We also have a proper base change formula: \begin{thm}[Ayoub, Cisinski-D\'eglise] For any Cartesian square of noetherian schemes
+We also have a smooth base change formula and a proper base change formula : \begin{thm}[Ayoub, Cisinski-D\'eglise] For any Cartesian square of noetherian schemes

 and for any $M$ in $\DM_{h}(X,\Lambda)$, if either $v$ is separated smooth of finite type, or if $f$ is proper, then the canonical map

 is invertible in $\DM_h(X,\Lambda)$. \end{thm} The proof follows from Ayoub's axiomatic approach \cite{ay1}, under the additional assumption that all the maps are quasi-projective.
 The general case may be found in \cite[Theorem 2.4.12]{CD3}. \begin{defn}[Deligne] Let $f:X\to Y$ be separated of finite type, or equivalently, by Nagata's theorem, assume that there is a relative compactification which is a factorization of $f$ as